Caddo Lake (film): Plot

 The stories converge when Paris returns to the lake and goes through portals that take him to 1952.
 There he finds a wounded Anna and gets her help before attempting to get back to his own time, 2003.
-Instead, he ends up in 2022, Ellie's time and takes Ellie's boat, which she had tied up before traveling to the past.
+Instead, he ends up in 2022, Ellie's time, and takes Ellie's boat, which she had tied up before traveling to the past.
 He is arrested as a suspect in Anna's disappearance.
 He sees a news report with a photo of Anna and realizes the girl he saved in the past was his own mother.
-He escapes from the police but drowns while trying to return to the lake to go back to his time.
+He escapes from the police, but drowns while trying to return to the lake to go back to his time.

 Meanwhile, in 2005, Ellie sees a necklace hanging on a car mirror that matches her mother's necklace.
 It was a necklace that Anna was wearing when she went missing.
 She breaks into the car to get the necklace and the car's owner arrives and attacks her, trying to get the necklace back.
 Ellie asks where the necklace came from and the woman, who is Celeste, says it belonged to her missing boyfriend's mother, Anna Lang.
 Ellie has been looking for Celeste's boyfriend, Paris.

 Ellie realizes the woman is Celeste, and the baby Celeste is holding is herself.
-Ellie goes to an internet cafe and looks up Anna Lang.
+Ellie goes to an Internet café and looks up Anna Lang.
 She realizes Anna is her grandmother, and Paris is her missing-assumed-dead father.
 She goes back to the lake to return home to 2022.

-She returns home to find her mother watching a news report about Paris's escape and death after telling Daniel that Anna is safe.
+She returns home to find her mother watching a news report about Paris' escape and death after telling Daniel that Anna is safe.
 There is a photo of Paris and the authorities are asking for help identifying him.
 Ellie shows Anna's school picture from 1952 and embraces her mom, explaining that neither Anna nor Paris meant to leave them.